alexheyd/atom-jump-to-import/README.md

 - whether the file was a Javascript or HTMLBars file

 ## Description
-Quickly jump to a module file from its import path or variable.
-Also supports jumping to `Ember.Service` definitions.
+Quickly jump to an ES6 module file from its import path or variable.
+Also supports jumping to `Ember.Service` definitions (with alias support), as well as `Ember.Component` template files from an `HTMLBars` file.

+Support for project-specific settings/aliases via `.jump-to-import`, additional aliases via `.babelrc` and/or `webpack.config.js`

 ## Requirements
 - `package.json` required at root of project
     - used to figure out the project name to use when converting magic paths to the real file path

 ## Features
+- Commands:
+	- `jump-to-import:go-to-module` (default keybind: <kbd>CTRL+ALT+E</kbd>)
+	- `jump-to-import:create-project-config`
 - Jump to:
     - imported file from path, variable name, or method name
         - supports `import` and `require` syntax